-Members of the Sprekelia genus are half hardy bulbs that are often grown as annuals in the garden.
+Members of the Sprekelia plant genus are half hardy bulbs.
+The plants are often grown as annuals in the garden.

-They range from 15 to 30 cm in height.
+They range from 15 to 30 cm (6 to 12 inches) in height.
 Sprekelia bloom from towards the end of spring through early summer.

-Sprekelia have narrow lance shaped leaves and carry red flowers reminiscent of lilies.
+Sprekelia have narrow lance shaped leaves.
+They carry red flowers reminiscent of lilies.

 Common Names: Aztec Lily, Jacobean Lily, Jacob's Lily.

 Life Cycle: Half hardy bulb commonly grown as a half hardy annual by gardeners

 Height: 12 inches (30 cm).

 Growing Region: Zones 3 to 10.
 As a perennial in zones 9 and 10.